Shopify integration with salesforce

 What is the idea all about?

-- New Products like Sugar Cookies with Variations like Choco-chips and Kitkat added to Shopify, to be readily available in Salesforce for other processes.
+- Ensuring that new products, such as Sugar Cookies with variations like Choco-chips and Kitkat, are readily available in Salesforce for further processing.

 How can this be achieved?